 Traditional clinical trials test only one drug or aspect of treatment at a time and take several years to produce results - positive or negative.

 In an adaptive clinical trial, researchers can add in new drugs or combinations of therapies in response to a patient's improved or deteriorating condition, thereby speeding up the research.

 This is particularly useful for fast growing tumours.

-The trial will go on until one of the following:
+The trial will go on until one of the following happens:

 This may not be easy.
-It can mean travelling and staying near the site of the clinical trial.
-Sometimes a trial is geared to taking patients from other regions.
-The best thing is to discuss your wishes with your health team to see if particular arrangements can be made.
+It can mean travelling to and staying near the site of the clinical trial.
+Sometimes a trial is geared to take patients from other regions.
+The best thing is to talk to your healthcare team to see if particular arrangements can be made.

 The UK has some of the most rigorous patient protection practices in the world.
 All trials are scrutinised to make sure they meet international, national and local standards of good practice by organisations including (but not limited to):